Anatomy of a Construction Site: The Welding Equipment, Filler Metals and Protective Solutions Working on the Lambeau Field Expansion

-The FILTAIR® 130 portable fume extractor was used extensively in the indoor areas of the stadium, including hallways, press rooms and locker rooms.
-Fume extraction in this application helped in two key ways: it helped keep the area cleaner by removing airborne particulate at the source of the weld, and it substantially improved the environment for the welder, making it easier to see and breathe in confined work environments.
-The FILTAIR 130 features FilTek™ XL Filter Technology specifically designed for capturing welding fumes, as well as a MERV 16 rating, making it the class leader in filtering out submicron particles found in weld fume.
-This unit is extremely portable at 46 pounds, and a manually cleanable filter makes it easy to clean and extends filter life compared to other solutions on the market.
+Miron also used the FILTAIR® 130 portable fume extractor extensively in the indoor areas of the stadium, including hallways, press rooms and locker rooms.
+Fume extraction in this application helped in two key ways.
+It helped keep the area cleaner by removing airborne particulate at the source of the weld.
+The extractor also improved the environment for the welder, making it easier to see and breathe in confined work environments.
+The FILTAIR 130 features FilTek™ XL Filter Technology specifically designed for capturing welding fumes.
+It boasts a MERV 16 rating, making it the class leader in filtering out submicron particles found in weld fume.
+A manually cleanable filter makes it easy to clean and extends filter life compared to other solutions on the market.
+Plus, this unit is extremely portable at 46 pounds.

-Two primary filler metals were used on the Lambeau Field Expansion: The Hobart® 418 (E7018-1 H4R) Stick electrode and the Fabshield® XLR-8™ (E71T-8JD H8) self-shielded flux-cored wire.
+Welding operators used two primary filler metals on the Lambeau Field Expansion: The Hobart® 418 (E7018-1 H4R) Stick electrode and the Fabshield® XLR-8™ (E71T-8JD H8) self-shielded flux-cored wire.
 The Hobart 418 Stick electrode is a good general-purpose low hydrogen electrode for use in all welding positions.
 It offers excellent arc stability, low spatter levels and easy slag removal.

-As work on the site transitioned to Flux Cored welding, welders switched to the Fabshield XLR-8 wire.
+As work on the site transitioned to flux cored welding, welders switched to the Fabshield XLR-8 wire.
 This wire requires no shielding gas and is perfect for welding outdoors in construction applications.
-This particular wire provides a low hydrogen weld deposit and high impact strength properties at low temperatures to resist cracking, excellent out-of-position performance even at high current levels for increased productivity, excellent mechanical properties under a wide range of heat inputs, and excellent slag removal for increased productivity and reduced slag entrapment.
+This particular wire provides a low hydrogen weld deposit and high impact strength properties at low temperatures to resist cracking.
+It also offers excellent out-of-position performance even at high current levels and excellent mechanical properties under a range of heat inputs.
+Fabshield XLR-8 wire also delivers good slag removal for increased productivity and reduced slag entrapment.

 Safety is paramount to welding applications on construction sites.
-Welders at the Lambeau Field expansion were outfitted with Arc Armor™ welding protective equipment to provide the right mix of comfort and protection in a demanding work environment.
+Welders were outfitted with Arc Armor™ welding protective equipment to provide the right mix of comfort and protection.
 Featured solutions on the Lambeau expansion site included:

 - Heavy-duty MIG/Stick gloves: built from durable side-split cowhide, these gloves provide excellent protection and are designed for extended wear.
 Aluminized insulation reflects radiant heat, and the pre-curved pattern is designed to fit the natural shape of the welder’s hand for optimal dexterity and comfort.